Charles Smith (cowboy)

 Origen Charles "Hairlip Charlie" Smith (4 May 1844 – 28 November 1907) was a lawman, miner and cowboy in Arizona Territory who rode in the Earp Vendetta Ride.

 Early life

 Origen Charles Smith was born, according to his eulogy and other biographies, in Litchfield, Connecticut, to Charles and Susan Smith, and had a younger brother, Walter Edwin.
 Walter's birth may have resulted in health complications, and then the death one month later, of Susan.
 Origen Charles was born with a cleft palate, which gave him his nickname, "Hairlip Charlie" in later life.
 He was named "Origen" after an early Catholic priest.
 There is confusion over his birth date and place, though, as in various census reports he claims other dates throughout the 1840s, and a birthplace of Illinois.
-He is widely reported as being born in 1849 or 1850.
+He is sometimes reported as being born in 1849 or 1850.
 As a boy, he had been a good runner, and used this talent later to outrun muggers in Tombstone.